paketo-buildpacks/paketo-website/content/docs/howto/configuration.md

 Many Paketo buildpacks accept configuration from a `buildpack.yml` file if one is present at the root of the application directory.

-For example, to configure the NodeJS version installed by the NodeJS Buildpack, create a file named `buildpack.yml` in the `nodejs/yarn` directory in the [samples repo][samples].
+For example, to configure the Node.js version installed by the Node.js Buildpack, create a file named `buildpack.yml` in the `nodejs/yarn` directory in the [samples repo][samples].
 {{< code/copyable >}}
 nodejs:
   version: 12.12.0
 {{< /code/copyable >}}

-Next, execute the build as normal and observe the that the specified version of NodeJs is installed.
+Next, execute the build as normal and observe the that the specified version of Node.js is installed.
 {{< code/copyable >}}
 pack build samples/nodejs --path nodejs/yarn
 {{< /code/copyable >}}